kmammou/v-hacd/README.md

+> ⚠️ **DEPRECATED & ARCHIVED**
+> This project is no longer maintained.
+For a modern, AI-powered convex decomposition tool with automatic error-threshold-based hull count, please see **[CoACD — Collision-Aware ACD](https://github.com/SarahWeiii/CoACD)**.

+# V-HACD (Voxelized Hierarchical Approximate Convex Decomposition)

+> **Note:** V-HACD has reached end-of-life.
+All new development and bug-fixes have moved to CoACD.

 # The V-HACD library decomposes a 3D surface into a set of "near" convex parts.

 ![Approximate convex decomposition of "Camel"](doc/acd.png)